alexlzhu/linux/Documentation/admin-guide/cgroup-v2.rst

 	high limit is used and monitored properly, this limit's utility is limited to providing the final safety net.

+  memory.reclaim
+	A write-only single value file which exists on non-root cgroups.

+	Triggers memory reclaim without setting any limit.
+Writer to this file spends CPU cycles to reclaim memory from this cgroup.
+Write returns when the specified amount is reclaimed or reclaim fails multiple attempts.

   memory.oom.group
 	A read-write single value file which exists on non-root cgroups.
 The default value is "0".